 | OECD AI Principles | OECD (42 countries) | Voluntary | Values-based principles for trustworthy AI |

-| ISO 42001 | International (ISO) | Voluntary (Certifiable) | AI Management System (AIMS) standard |
+| ISO 42001 | International (ISO) | Voluntary (certifiable) | AI Management System (AIMS) standard |

 The Strategist's Distinction Between Each Framework

-- NIST AI RMF — Focuses on process.
+- NIST AI RMF — focuses on process.
 Candidates must identify which of the four functions (Govern / Map / Measure / Manage) a given activity belongs to.

-- EU AI Act — A prescriptive law focused on specific risk tiers and legally enforceable obligations.
+- EU AI Act — a prescriptive law focused on specific risk tiers and legally enforceable obligations.
 Establishes the minimum legal "floor."

 2. The "Moving Law" Trap: Staggered Implementation Timelines